BirdChair/crypto-fraud/README.md

 # crypto-fraud
-Potential cases of fraud in crypto
+Potential (Not so potential anymore, lol) cases of fraud in crypto

 - Daily trading volume of Bitcoin USDT Futures on Binance is multiple times bigger than FTX USD perpetual contract.

 - Starting on October 25th 2022, after Bitcoin consolidated/ranged for months, it had a massive upside move (relative to recent PA)

--FTX started showing massive amounts of liquidation... but not just bears
+- FTX started showing massive amounts of liquidation... but not just bears

--It started printing more liquidations than trades
+- It started printing more liquidations than trades

--Series of 2.5k$ Bull liquidations on bullish PA (These occurd during both upswings and downswings and were quick, seemingly making no sense.
+- Series of 2.5k$ Bull liquidations on bullish PA (These occurd during both upswings and downswings and were quick, seemingly making no sense.

--Millions of dollars more than any other exchange in liquidations (even though usual trading volume is a fraction of Binance)
+- Millions of dollars more than any other exchange in liquidations (even though usual trading volume is a fraction of Binance)

--Series of 200-400k$ liquidations from both bulls and bears, that seemingly made no sense at all (Large liquidations that did not correlate with price action)
+- Series of 200-400k$ liquidations from both bulls and bears, that seemingly made no sense at all (Large liquidations that did not correlate with price action)

 Update* November 11 2022: